September 23, 2022

 True loyalty is gained gradually over time due to experiences with excellent products, services, content, and aftercare.
 But there is one trick to speed it up - a loyalty program.
 This article will cover the basics (definition, elements to include, tips, etc.) and provide examples of the best customer loyalty programs for some inspiration.

-A loyalty program is a mobile marketing strategy aimed at customer retention.
-It is designed to increase repeat business by recognizing and rewarding customers who purchase or engage with the brand.
+A loyalty program is a mobile marketing strategy aimed at increasing customer retention.
+It is designed to increase repeat deals by recognizing and rewarding customers who purchase or engage with the brand.
 Typically, if a customer makes purchases on a recurring basis, it graduates them to higher levels of loyalty and lends better perks.
-However, the points systems differ and can reward all kinds of interactions.
+However, the point systems differ and can reward all kinds of interactions.

 The key benefits of customer loyalty programs are:

 If you’re skeptical about the impact of loyalty programs, two large-scale academic studies published in top marketing journals can address these concerns.